Accumulated Amount Examples#

 Example 8#

 Suppose you have \(\$12,000\) in the bank earning interest at a rate of \(12\%\) compounded quarterly.
 Your cousin calls you and needs \(\$12,000\) to buy a new car.
-You are willing him to loan him the money, but you’d hate to lose out on the interest you would gather by simply leaving your money alone.
+You are willing to loan him the money, but you’d hate to lose out on the interest you would gather by simply leaving your money in the bank.
 If you charge your cousin an interest rate compounded continuously, what rate should you charge in order to earn the same amount of interest you otherwise would have?

 Step 1: Assume your cousin is prepared to pay you back after \(t\) years.